crashoverride777/swifty-sk-scroll-view/README.md

 addChild(moveableNode)
 ```

-Step3: Init the scroll view helper like so
+Step 3: Init the scroll view helper like so

 ```swift
 let scrollView: CustomScrollView!